chinapedia/wikipedia.abstract.en/Page/Fortran.md

 FORTRAN 77

-FORTRAN-77 program with compiler output, written on a CDC 175 at RWTH Aachen University, Germany, in 1987 4.3_BSD_UWisc_VAX_Emulation_f77_Manual.png for the Digital Equipment Corporation (DEC) VAX, displaying the manual for FORTRAN 77 (f77) compiler]] After the release of the FORTRAN 66 standard, compiler vendors introduced several extensions to _Standard Fortran_, prompting ANSI committee X3J3 in 1969 to begin work on revising the 1966 standard, under sponsorship of CBEMA, the Computer Business Equipment Manufacturers Association (formerly BEMA).
+for the Digital Equipment Corporation (DEC) VAX, displaying the manual for FORTRAN 77 (f77) compiler]] After the release of the FORTRAN 66 standard, compiler vendors introduced several extensions to _Standard Fortran_, prompting ANSI committee X3J3 in 1969 to begin work on revising the 1966 standard, under sponsorship of CBEMA, the Computer Business Equipment Manufacturers Association (formerly BEMA).
 Final drafts of this revised standard circulated in 1977, leading to formal approval of the new FORTRAN standard in April 1978.
 The new standard, called _FORTRAN 77_ and officially denoted X3.9-1978, added a number of significant features to address many of the shortcomings of FORTRAN 66:

 -   Block and statements, with optional and clauses, to provide improved language support for structured programming
 -   loop extensions, including parameter expressions, negative increments, and zero trip counts